LiveHelperChat/doc/docs/chat/chat.md

 In this area you will see visitor messages.
 Also if there are previous visitor messages you will see load a previous messages button.
 ​![](/img/chat/message-area.jpg)

+You can also click right mouse button and see context menu related to a message.

 ### Load previous chat button.

 ​![](/img/chat/previous-button.jpg)